AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 New Mexico 0.02% Yes, discretionary A first-time offender faces license revocation for 1 year, up to 15 days in jail or up to 2 years in a rehab facility, and a fine up to $500.

-New York 0.02% No A first-time offender with a BAC under 0.08% faces license revocation for 6 months and $125 in civil penalties.
+New York 0.02% No A first-time offender with a BAC under 0.08% faces license revocation for 6 months, a $100 reinstatement fee, and $125 in civil penalties.

 Oklahoma 0% Yes, mandatory A first-time offender faces seizure of their license at the time of their arrest, a fine of up to $500, up to 20 hours of community service, and required participation in a treatment program.

-Oregon 0% Yes, mandatory A first-time offender faces license suspension of up to 1 year, jail time ranging from 2 days to 1 year, and a fine of up to $1,000.
+Oregon 0% Yes, mandatory A first-time offender faces license suspension of up to 1 year, jail time for up to 90 days, and a fine of up to $1,000.

-Rhode Island 0.02% Yes, mandatory A first-time offender faces license suspension for up to 3 months, required attendance at a course on intoxicated driving, and participation in an alcohol treatment program.
+Rhode Island 0.02% Yes, mandatory A first-time offender faces license suspension for up to 18 months, community service for up to 60 hours, required attendance at a course on intoxicated driving, and participation in an alcohol treatment program.

 South Carolina 0.02% Yes, mandatory A first-time offender faces license suspension for up to 6 months, jail time for up to 30 days, and a fine of at least $400.